Bimi Pinu Yuxibu (Maria de Fátima Sales Sereno Kaxinawá, Aldeia Ni Yuxibu, Acre, Amazonia, Brazil) is our dedicated Research Assistant.

 The project is grounded in the Indigenous-Centred Research approach, which is community-led and emphasizes the co-development of methods and techniques rooted in the traditions of Indigenous communities.
 This approach ensures that the research is conducted in a manner that respects and incorporates Indigenous knowledge systems and cultural practices.

 WP 1 (objective 1).
-Co-analysing climate change institutional responses (Lead: Dr Dayse Alburquerque, Dr Silvia Cardoso, Dr Adriana Portella).
+Co-analysing climate change institutional responses.
 June – November 2024.

 WP 4 (objective 4).
 Enhance research capacity.
-(Lead: Dr Lisandra Krebs, MA Concita Sompre, Dr Adriana Portella).
+Upcoming activity: November–December 2025.